 - It provides one of the only opportunities in Canada to be enrolled in a program that provides a linked set of courses and training for students seeking clinical neuropsychological training.

 - It has one of the largest groups of clinical neuropsychologists in a psychology department in Canada.
 Faculty have a wide range of interests, work with a variety of patient groups, and have expertise in a diverse range of research methodologies.

-- We are developing clinical neuropsychological training opportunities at the York University Psychology Clinic, an on-site facility that offers a range of psychological services.
+- We have clinical neuropsychological training opportunities at the York University Psychology Clinic, an on-site facility that offers a range of psychological services.

 - Graduate students in the clinical neuropsychology stream take the core courses required by their home area (Clinical or Clinical-Developmental) and thereby gain excellent clinical training from one of the strongest groups in Canada.